schaferjart/simsamsum/README.md

-# ZimZamZum
+# 51m54mZ00M

-SimSamSum is an interactive web application for creating, analyzing, and visualizing complex business workflows and process flows.
+51m54mZ00M is an interactive web application for creating, analyzing, and visualizing complex business workflows and process flows.
 Built with D3.js, it provides a dynamic interface for turning data into insightful, interactive diagrams with multiple data sources and real-time editing capabilities.

 ## Architecture Overview